Chapter 2 : Head of Houses

-"Ah yes, Lily, James, thank you for coming.
-I know that you probably want to get some much needed sleep after your long journey, but I felt this meeting was necessary.
-As you heard from my speech tonight, it is becoming more and more necessary that we take extra caution in all of our endeavors.
-This is a dark time.
-The attacks and disappearances happening outside of our walls arenít something to be taken lightly.
-As Head Boy and Girl this year, I find it necessary that you should strive to work together.
-Lord Voldemort would like us to feel disconnected, he would want us to fight amongst ourselves.
-We need to create a lasting, peaceful bond with not only our friends, but also our enemies.
-We need to create unity between the houses.
-Yes James, the Slytherins as well.
-I know that this will be hard, but I think, in the long run, it will do us all good.
-I made James Head Boy partly in the hope that the other students will see your determination to work together and coexist peacefully and mimic it themselves."
+"Ah yes, Miss Evans, Mr Potter, thank you for coming.
+I know that you probably want to get some much-needed sleep after your long journey, but I felt this meeting was necessary.
+As you heard from my speech tonight, it is becoming more and more necessary that we take extra caution this year.
+The attacks and disappearances happening outside of our walls aren’t something to be taken lightly and as Head Boy and Girl, I find it necessary that you should strive to work together.
+Lord Voldemort would want us to feel disconnected and so it is vital that we create bonds, not only our friends, but also our enemies.
+Yes Mr Potter, the Slytherins as well.
+I know that this will be hard, but I think, in the long run, it will do us all the world of good.”
+Dumbledore gave a knowing glance to James.

-"I donít think that will be too hard Sir."
-James smiled wryly.
+"I don’t think that will be too hard Sir."
+James looked bashful.

 Confused by his flushed face, Lily threw a puzzled glance at him.
 "Excellent, excellent.
 Well, on that note, I suggest you both go get settled in.
-Your friends have been informed of where your new living quarters are, so they wonít be too worried about your whereabouts.
+Your friends have been informed of where your new living quarters are, so they won’t be too worried about your whereabouts.
 Goodnight."

-James and I left Dumbledoreís office quickly, and silently made our way in the direction of the Gryffindor common room.
-I had never heard of, or seen, this supposed portrait, so it was a mystery to me.
-We rounded a corner and a huge portrait seemed to be waiting for our arrival.
-I turned to James.
+They left Dumbledore’s office quickly, and silently made their way in the direction of the Gryffindor common room.
+Lily had never heard of, or seen, this supposed portrait.
+They rounded a corner on the seventh flor and a huge portrait came into view.

 "So, what is our new password?
-Iím thinking something we wonít forget, or anything that might be figured out.
+I’m thinking something we won’t forget, or anything that might be figured out.
 Do you have any ideas?"
-I asked forthrightly.
+Lily asked forthrightly.

-"Well, I hope you donít mind Evans, but I took the liberty of setting it up in advance.
-I thought that it might not go down so well if we had to decide on one together," James replied confidently, smirking at the situation and the position of power he had already claimed.
+"Well, I hope you don’t mind Evans, but Sirius took the liberty of setting it up in advance.
+He thought that it might not go down so well if we had to decide on one together," James replied, his flushed cheeks merging slowly down into his jaw line.

-I narrowed my eyes, expecting a condescending word, or nasty sentence, seeing as it was James Potter, Sirius Blackís best friend; they were the epitome of crassness.
+Lily narrowed her eyes, expecting a condescending word, or nasty sentence, seeing as it was, Sirius Black.
+He was the epitome of crassness.
 What else could she expect?
 "Okay then, let’s hear it."

 He turned to the portrait and spoke, "Lily Potter".

 He disappeared through the portrait hole swiftly, most likely to avoid my reaction.
-I felt the anger rise from my very core.
+Lily felt the anger rise from my very core.
 Of all the low, ridiculous tricks!
-How could he do such a thing?!
+How could Black do such a thing?!
 What are people going to say!?
-But more importantly, how the hell did he get that idea?
-It just wasnít plausible!
-I clenched my fists at my side and felt my face heat up from anger.
-I marched through the portrait hole with my anger building and building as I went.
+But more importantly, why the hell would he get that idea?
+It just wasn’t plausible!
+Lily clenched my fists at her side and felt her face heat up from anger.
+She marched through the portrait hole and felt her anger building and building with every step.

-I stomped into the room, forgetting to look at my new living arrangements due to the blind anger I was experiencing.
-He was on one of the lounges, looking relaxed and unconcerned at my consternation.
-I stomped over in front of him, my hands on my hips.
-He looked up momentarily to take the measure of the full extent of my anger.
-His eyes widened slightly as he saw how serious I was.
+Lily stomped into the room, forgetting to look at the new living arrangements due to the blind anger that was raging through her body.
+James was on one of the lounges, looking slightly abashed, but more relaxed at her consternation.
+She stomped over in front of him and put her hands on her hips.
+James looked up momentarily to take the measure of the full extent of her anger.
+His eyes widened slightly as he saw how serious she was.

 "Oh, and so if Sirius said 'go lasso a dragon' or ‘go give Severus a back rub’, would you just go ahead and follow along?"
 Lily retorted.

 His eyes widened even further at the thought of touching Snape.

 "Okay, so now that you put it that way, I can see your point.
-Iím really sorry Lily.
-Iíll make sure I talk to Sirius."
+I apologise Evans.
+I’ll have a word with Sirius."

-My anger abated as he apologised.
+Lily’s anger abated as he apologised.
 At least he was repentant about the issue.
-It still didnít make up for the fact that I would have to utter my first name and his last name every time I came into the common room, but it was a start.
+It still didn’t make up for the fact that she would have to utter her first name and his last name every time she came into the common room, but it was a start.

 "And there is no way that we can change it?"
-I asked in aggravation.
+Lily asked in aggravation.

-"I donít think so.
-Apparently once itís set, itís set," he answered quietly, looking down at his feet.
+"I don’t think so.
+Apparently once it’s set, it’s set," he answered quietly, looking down at his feet.

 Lily groaned.
-She rubbed her brow and felt her anger starting to fade as I accepted that there was nothing I could do about it.
-No point in getting angry; after all, Dumbledore had told us to forget pettiness, and certainly a password was petty.
-I was just going to have to deal with the situation.
-As my blood cooled, I became suddenly aware of my surroundings.
+She rubbed her brow and felt her anger starting to fade.
+She had to accept that there was nothing she could do about it.
+No point in getting angry; after all, Dumbledore had told them to forget pettiness, and certainly a password was petty.
+She was just going to have to deal with the situation.
+As her blood cooled, she suddenly became aware of her surroundings.

-My first thought was that the room was large, warm and comforting.
+Her first thought was that the room was large, warm and comforting.
 The fire was already lit and casting a flickering light over the furniture.
-The room was modeled in Gryffindor common room fashion; the squishy armchairs that were in the tower had been brought down here too, the only difference being that they looked a little less careworn.
+The room was modelled after the Gryffindor common room; the squishy armchairs that were in the tower had been brought down here too, the only difference being that they looked a little less careworn.
 On one wall rows and rows of books were crammed into shelves that stretched to the ceiling; on another there was a sizeable store of Quidditch knick-knacks.
-My first thought was that Dumbledore was really trying to incorporate both James and I into the room to make us feel at home.
-I then noticed that there were two doors on either side of the room.
-The one on the left, the same side as the books, had a silver plaque with the curving word ĎLilyí engraved on it; the other plaque was gold and was etched with the bolder name, ĎJamesí.
-I wandered idly to my door, curious to see my new room.
+Dumbledore was really trying to incorporate her and Potter into room to make them feel at home.
+She then noticed that there were two doors on either side of the room.
+The one on the right, the same side as the books, had a silver plaque with the curving word ‘Head Girl’ engraved on it; the other plaque was gold and was etched with the bolder name, ‘Head Boy’.
+She wandered idly to her door, curious to see my new room.

-I pushed the door open and was in immediate awe.
-The room was bigger than the dormitory I had shared with my fellow Gryffindor girls.
-The bed was large and inviting, and off to the side was a walk-in wardrobe.
-Even though I wasnít too interested in the wardrobe because it was a part of the whole Ďpamperingí and Ďsuperficialí lifestyle, I couldnít help but think that Dumbledore certainly knew how to please a girl.
+She pushed the door open and was in immediate awe.
+The room was bigger than the dormitory she had shared with her fellow Gryffindor girls.
+The bed was large and inviting, and off to the side was a wardrobe.
+Even though she wasn’t too interested in the wardrobe because it was a part of the whole ‘superficial’ lifestyle, she couldn’t help but think that Dumbledore certainly knew how to please a girl.

-There was an entry to a bathroom on the opposite wall and I went to investigate, curiosity and pure materialistic glee at my surroundings rising up inside of me.
-I was unsurprised but joyful when I saw it was massive.
+There was an entry to a bathroom on the opposite wall.
+Wandering over to the door, she was unsurprised but joyful when she saw the magnitude of the room unfold.
 There was a spacious bath with multiple jets in the side as well as a large shower with many confusing-looking spigots.
-I looked at the vanity and saw two basins and a long mirror that stretched almost the entire length of the wall.
-I stopped dead.
-Looking up I saw the adjoining door, which must be from Jamesí room, and I realized the truth: we had to share a bathroom.
-I had to share a bathroom with James Potter.
+She looked at the vanity and saw two basins and a long mirror that stretched almost the entire length of the wall.
+Lily stopped dead.
+Looking up she saw an adjoining door, which must be from James’ room.
+Still dead in her tracks, her stomach sunk.
+They had to share a bathroom.
 This was going to be a nightmare.
-I breathed deeply for a minute or two, trying to contain myself, before knocking on his side of the door.
+She breathed deeply for a minute or two, trying to contain myself, before knocking on his side of the door.

 James opened the door and poked his head in.
 "Yeah?
 Oh wow.
 This is huge.
 Wait . . .
-Two basins; weíre sharing it seems," he said, looking concerned at how I would take it.
+Two basins.
+Oh, we’re sharing," he said, looking at Lily.

-"Yes, so it seems.
-Letís get this straight: weíre introducing the knock policy.
+"Yes, so it seems, so let’s get this straight right now.
+We’re introducing the knock policy.
 Got it?
-Walk in on me in my knickers even once and thatíll be the end of you, James Potter."
+Walk in on me in my knickers even once and that’ll be the end of you, Potter."

 "Seems fine and dandy to me."
 He saluted and then walked out the way he came in.
-I stood staring at the space he had been standing in a minute before; he hadnít even made some snarky comment.
-Had I become less intimidating over the summer?
+Lily stood staring at the space he had been standing in a minute before; he hadn’t even made some snarky comment.
+Had she become less intimidating over the summer?

-I looked around again and then leaned against the vanity, closing my eyes.
-This was only the first night and I was already struggling to calm my rage.
-I could only imagine what the rest of the year was going to be like.
+Lily looked around again and then leaned against the vanity, closing her eyes.
+This was only the first night and she was already struggling to calm her rage.
+She could only imagine what the rest of the year was going to be like.
 Living in close contact with Potter!
-How was I going to deal with this?
-Never in a million years had I expected to find myself in this situation.
-I walked back into my room and closed and locked the door to the bathroom.
-She changed into my pyjamas.
-Sliding into bed, I welcomed the much needed sleep.
-The day coming was going to be hard.
-N.E.W.Ts certainly werenít the most inviting concept, and neither was the prospect of sharing the bathroom with Potter for the first time.†
+Never in a million years had she expected to find herself in this situation.
+She walked back into my room and closed and locked the door to the bathroom.
+She changed into my pyjamas and slid into bed.
+Worrying about the bathroom could wait tomorrow.

 Previous Chapter Next Chapter